 Branding through voices are ever more important these days.
 Think about the automated voices that are used by major companies in the communications industry.

 Voices like Apple’s Siri, Amazon’s Alexa, Google Voice, and Samsung’s Bixbi.
 Evidence shows that about 50% of people choose this option when searching for information.
 People don’t have time to read either; they often prefer to watch a video instead.
 So if you've got this far in the article, well done – you probably see what we mean too!

 This indicates that the future of technology in our society will be funnelled by voice and voice tech.
 It is no wonder, as sound holds the power to amplify trust in your brand.

 If this sounds right to you – and there’s no reason why it shouldn’t – you’re ready to connect with a professional audio branding service.

 You've made up your mind.
 You need audio branding.
 Yay!

-If you’re already working with an advertising agency, they will, of course, be able to help you.
-They’ll already know about your brand.
-How it started.
+If you're already working with an advertising agency, they will be able to help you.
+They'll already know about your brand how it started.
 What makes it special.
 What motivates the business and what you believe drives it to succeed.
-They will be able to offer you creative ideas you may not have thought of yourself, but this is going to come at a cost.
-And they will sub-contract the actual production work to a company like Voquent anyway.
+However, this is going to come at a cost.
+Not to mention, they will sub-contract the actual production work to a company like Voquent anyway.

-Vocal branding can be tricky to get right though.
-A voice is part of your image.
-Whilst it’s connected closely with audio branding it’s not the exact same thing.
-For example, you can have a specific feel or vocal tone for a specific commercial, but that doesn’t necessarily have to become the de facto sound of the company.
+Vocal branding can be tricky to get right, though.
+A voice is part of your overall image.
+Whilst it's connected closely with audio branding, it's not the same thing.
+For example, you can have a specific feel or vocal tone for a specific commercial, but that doesn't necessarily have to become the de facto sound of the company.

 People unconsciously judge others when they speak.
 They will create an image in their head of who they think you are and what you are about.
 Often they are way off the mark!